-We implement your chatbot into the customer journey
+We bring along your chatbot on the customer journey

 A successful chatbot is based on the illusion of a personalized dialogue between the chatbot and the user.
-The best chatbots can, using the right language (and emojis), create a welcoming conversation that gives the user the illusion of a personal relation.
-In this way, customers experience a greater connection to your company resulting in both a larger and bigger amount of purchases, while at the same time allowing you to spend your time smarter.
+By using the right language (and emojis), the best chatbots are capable of creating a welcoming conversation that gives the user the illusion of a personal relation.
+In this way, customers experience a greater connection to your company resulting in both a larger and bigger number of purchases, while at the same time allowing you to spend your time smarter.

 Chatbots have become relevant for multiple reasons